JoseDeFreitas/CodewarsLogger/CONTRIBUTING.md

 different URL.

-An example of the response that targets the user (URL "https://www.codewars.com/api/v1/users/USERNAME/code-challenges/completed", and with the possible addition of "?page=PAGE" if more than one page) is the following:
+An example of the response that targets the user (URL "https://www.codewars.com/api/v1/users/USERNAME/code-challenges/completed", and with the possible addition of `?page=PAGE` if more than one page):

 ```json
 {